dbbs-lab/cerebellar-models/docs/configurations/mouse/dcn.rst

 .. warning::
-   Compared to Geminiani et al (2019) [#geminiani_2019]_, only the endogenous currents :math:`I_e` of both DCN populations were modified in this updated version.
+   Compared to Geminiani et al (2019) [#geminiani_2019]_, only the endogenous currents :math:`I_e` of both DCN populations were modified in this version.
 This adjustment was made to replicate the network's functional behavior, which we were unable to achieve using the originally provided parameter sets.
 Specifically:

    * :math:`I_e` (DCNp): 75.385 → 150 (pA);
    * :math:`I_e` (DCNi): 2.384 → 10 (pA).

-It is not clear how the spiking parameters are obtained in the Geminiani et al. (2019) paper [#geminiani_2019]_.
-The values were extracted from a BSB configuration provided by the authors.

 The postsynaptic receptors are defined as listed in Table 2 of Geminiani et al. (2019b) [#geminiani_2019b]_: